 You cannot spend 4 days in Valencia and not try the famous paella Valenciana.
 This saffron rice dish is originally from here and pretty much every other restaurant along the beach serves it.
 Not only that, but they actually know what they are doing.

-Valencianos are very passionate about their paella and there’s much debate as to what paella is or isn’t.
+An interesting fact about paella is that Valencianos are very passionate about this dish and there’s much debate about what is paella and what isn’t.
 Some go as far as saying that paella is either paella Valenciana or it isn’t paella at all.
 This means that technically, seafood paella is not paella but rather a rice dish with seafood.

 Be it as it may, I highly recommend you try the paella while in Valencia.
 The original recipe calls for chicken, rabbit, and vegetables.
 Sometimes, restaurants also add small snails with shells and all.